 815 West Van Buren Street

-Communities In Schools (CIS) of Chicago is a nonprofit organization dedicated to working in partnership with Chicago Public Schools and community organizations to help students stay in school and be successful.
-During the 2017-2018 school year, CIS of Chicago partnered with 147 Chicago Public Schools (CPS) and expects to have connected 1,850 services and programs to more than 71,000 CPS students and their families by leveraging community partner programs and services.
-In addition, CIS of Chicago places full-time Student Supports Managers in ten Chicago public schools – our Intensive School partners.
+Communities In Schools (CIS) of Chicago is a nonprofit organization dedicated to working in partnership with Chicago Public Schools (CPS) and community organizations to help students stay in school and be successful.
+During the 2018-2019 school year, CIS of Chicago will partner with more than 150 Chicago public schools and expects to connect 1,850 services and programs to more than 75,000 CPS students and their families by leveraging community partner programs and services.
+In addition, CIS of Chicago places full-time Student Supports Managers in 20 Chicago public schools – our Intensive School partners.
 Our staff in these schools provide intervention services to a caseload of 50 students per school who are at risk of dropping out, as well as connect support services to the whole school.